NOTICE OF GENERAL ELECTION

 Candidate must continue to reside in the City of Clarkston during their period of service;

-For questions or for more information please contact City Clerk, Tomika Mitchell, email tmitchell@cityofclarkston.com
+For questions or for more information please contact City Clerk, Tomika R. Mitchell, email tmitchell@cityofclarkston.com

 Mandatory Newly Elected Officials Training

-State law (36-45-1-9) requires that all candidates elected must attend the Newly Elected Officials Institute offered through GMA and the University of Georgia.
-The Georgia Municipal Association will hold this 2-day training and offers two dates in 2021.
-Dates will be provided in November.
+State law (36-45-1-9) requires that all candidates elected must attend the Newly Elected Officials Institute offered through Georgia Municipal Association and the University of Georgia.
+The Georgia Municipal Association will hold a two-day training and offers two dates in 2024: February 28-March 1, 2024 and March 20-22, 2024.
+Registration will open in October 2023.
+Visit their website more information.

 Campaign Finance and Required Filings/Reports